Best prices without any hidden costs

 Would you like to discover the most beautiful corners of Norway, visit great cities and drive along fantastic panoramic roads - all within ten days?
 Then this round trip is just right for you!
 On a total distance of 1,080 kilometres across the country, you get the perfect combination of all facets of Norway.

 At the beginning of your trip, the capital of Norway - Oslo - is on the agenda.
-You pick up your camper, which you rent in advance with campstar.com.
-The campervan site is beautifully located within the city limits at the marina, from where you can quickly reach Oslo's highlights, such as the Viking Museum or the Holmenkoll Ski Jump.
+You pick up your RV, which you rent in advance with campstar.com.
+The campground is beautifully located within the city limits at the marina, from where you can quickly reach Oslo's highlights, such as the Viking Museum or the Holmenkoll Ski Jump.